Return to the BUILD

 I could not get a very good picture of the hole this plugs into with all the stuff in the way, so I found an older photo that shows this hole:

 This was a nice big issue that finally brought our Reactor Platform into place.
 It has given the exterior of our car that iconic mad scientist look that only ‘Doc’ Brown (and the Universal production team) could provide!
-As for materials, the ends of the Cables are plastic and the middle of the cables is fabric-wrapped elastic cord.

 Issue 126 – Reactor: Rear Vent Cowl Uprights/Bases